ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 ### What's happening
 {: #suspended-billing-whats-happening}

-The provision status automatically changes to **suspended_billing** after 12 hours.
+The provision status changes to **suspended_billing** during billing validation..
 A notification is displayed in the UI indicating a billing-related communication issue.

 Access to the UI may be restricted for the provision.